7 credit card tips for college students

 Once you’re old enough to apply for a credit card, you might have several card options available to you.
 But while you’re in college, one card should be enough to handle your needs.

-Applying for multiple cards in a short amount of time leads to hard credit inquiries that affect your credit score.
+Applying for multiple cards in a short amount of time leads to hard credit inquiries that can affect your credit score.
 Limiting your credit card usage to one card can make your credit-building journey easier to manage alongside a hectic student schedule.

-To narrow down your card options and learn your approval odds —without hard credit checks — try using Bankrate’s CardMatch™ tool.
+To narrow down your card options and learn your approval odds — without hard credit checks — try using Bankrate’s CardMatch™ tool.
 This tool performs a soft credit check, which doesn’t impact your credit score, and matches you with personalized offers and preapprovals from various card issuers.

 4. Only spend what you can pay back